lzwjava/blog-source/resume.md

 * Got a score of 6.0(Reading Listening Writing 6.0, Speaking 5.5) on the IELTS(International English Language Testing System).

 ### Machine Learning, 2021-03 to Present
 * Spent around one year actively exploring machine learning in my leisure time.
-Listened to a lot of lectures shared by AI industry leaders on topics like Reinforcement Learning, Supervised Learning, Policy Gradient, Neural Networks, Soft Max, Feedforward, Backpropagation, etc.
+Listened to a lot of lectures shared by AI industry leaders on topics like Reinforcement Learning, Supervised Learning, Policy Gradient, Neural Networks, Softmax, Feedforward, Backpropagation, etc.
 * Wrote some related blogs on my website, such as https://lzwjava.github.io/neural-network, and conducted experiments with famous open-source projects.

 ### Company Projects